Periodic paths on the pentagon, double pentagon and golden L: Combinatorial periods of pentagon and double pentagon trajectories

 \begin{proof} The stochastic matrix for the graph in Figure \ref{colorgraph} is:

+The $(i,j)$ entry of this matrix gives among paths of length 1 starting from node $i$ the proportion that end at node $j$.
+Powers of this matrix give the analogous proportions for paths of other lengths.
 Powers of this matrix quickly approach the matrix all of whose entries are $1/6$.
 Thus a path of length $n$ asymptotically visits nodes equally, so $1/6$ of paths end on vertex $F$, and $5/6$ of them end on the other vertices. \end{proof}

+\begin{question} Are the proportions also $5/6$ and $1/6$ when enumerating in other ways, such as by $\ell_1$, $\ell_2$ or $\ell_\infty$ norm of the associated saddle connection vector? \end{question}

 Our Theorem \ref{thm:symm} gives a method for following the tree word around a directed graph to determine the symmetry type of a trajectory.
 Compare this to the approach in \cite{DFT}, which uses a congruence condition on the saddle connection vector to determine the symmetry: